jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - The number of species always multiplies to fill niches.
  - Natural selection determines which species lives on.

 These laws oversee every evolutionary race.
 The first sprint started after a few amino acids combined to form the first cells 3.6 billion years ago.
 Since then, evolution has continually created new species.
 Each is based on the one prior, but each removes or adds traits in a hope of finding an edge.
-That edge could mean getting bigger or smaller, faster or slower to out compete another creature.
+That edge could mean simple improvements like getting bigger or smaller, faster or slower.
 Or, the edge could be further specialization to find a niche no one else has; such as polar bears being the only seal hunters seals in a frozen ecosystem.

 Regardless of what new trait an organism evolves, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 The best way to continually test species is with ecosystems.
 By putting creatures inside a shared environment, there are checks and balances to keep everyone on task.
 So when any plant, fungus, scavenger, predator, herbivore, or omnivore falls behind, Life can easily reach in the ecosystem and create a new individual or species to take the laggard's place and keep the circle of Life rolling.